Ways to pay your rent

 Concerned about your rent?

 If you're concerned about your rent, please speak to your housing officer (income).
 You can contact them by calling 01442 228000 and either asking for them by name or just ask for ‘Housing Rent’.

-If you pay your rent weekly, you will have four rent-free weeks in most years.
-However, due to our accounting periods, there are five rent-free weeks during 2019-2020.
+If you pay your rent weekly, there are four rent-free weeks during 2023-2024.
 These weeks are: